Controlling SMTP Responses with HTTP Headers

 Authorization: Bearer <access_token>

-Interaction with default HTTP-status handling
+Interaction with the default HTTP status handling

 HTTP status Default SMTP code Retryable